naninovel/docs/docs/en/guide/backgrounds.md

 ![](https://www.youtube.com/watch?v=2YP-36THHvk)

 To associate appearance resources with actor records, use the [addressable asset system](/guide/resource-providers#addressable).
-For example, to associate a "Beach" appearance with the "MainBackground" background, assign the texture asset the address `Naninovel/Backgrounds/MainBackground/Beach` and add the `Naninovel` label.
+For example, to associate a "Beach" appearance with the `MainBackground`, assign the texture asset the address `Naninovel/Backgrounds/MainBackground/Beach` and add the `Naninovel` label.
 For more details on using the addressable provider, see the [resource providers documentation](/guide/resource-providers#addressable).

 ## Z-order